 1. Collard Greens Pesto

-If you love pesto but want to add a healthy twist, collard greens make an excellent base.
-By blending collard greens with nuts, garlic, olive oil, and Parmesan cheese, you can create a flavorful sauce perfect for pasta, sandwiches, or even a topping for grilled chicken.
+And if you love pesto but are looking to give that a healthy twist, try collard greens as the base.
+Combine collard greens with nuts, garlic, olive oil and Parmesan cheese to create a sauce that’s great for pasta but also delicious slathered on sandwiches or used as a condiment on grilled chicken.

 - 2 cups of collard greens, stems removed